 — We invite you to come and go as you please

 — Stop by anytime to grab a bite and toast the mama to be!

 If the parents-to-be are expecting twins, you can tailor invitations to the occasion.
 These fun phrases are perfectly playful and to-the-point.

 — Double trouble

 4. Adoption shower invitation wording

 When the expectant family is adopting a baby under the age of two, it’s still perfectly appropriate to have a shower.
-There’s more flexibility on timing for this kind of party—you can host the celebration just before the little one comes home (giving parents some time to get all the essentials they’ll need to make their new family member perfectly comfortable) or shortly after adoption, so friends and family can meet them.
+There’s more flexibility on timing for this kind of the adoption party—you can host the celebration just before the little one comes home (giving parents some time to get all the essentials they’ll need to make their new family member perfectly comfortable) or shortly after adoption, so friends and family can meet them.

 — Countdown to the baby begins!

 — A new chapter begins.

 — And a baby makes three (or four, or five)